This post may contain affiliate links. Please see my disclosure policy for details.

 12. Take a walking tour with Gully Tours

 If you would like to learn more about the history of Fort Kochi and discover some local hidden gems then I would highly recommend taking a walking tour with Gully Tours.

-I took their spice trail route which was more of a historical walking tour which took you through the Portuguese, Dutch and British colonial era.
+I took their spice trail route which was more of a historical walking tour that took you through the Portuguese, Dutch, and British colonial eras.

 We also visited more of the contemporary bohemian side of Fort Kochi and popped into some of the art cafés while we were here.
-One of my favourites was the Pepper House which sells fair trade coffee.
+One of my favourites was Pepper House which sells fair-trade coffee.
 The café is located in an old Pepper Exchange!

 Kayeez Rahmathulla Café is a favourite local dining place that is packed from morning until night.
 While you’re here you can try the local cuisine including Kerala Paratha and their tasty mutton curry.

 The great news is this place is cheap and cheerful so you can have a feast for around 150 rupees.

 To book your walking tour of Fort Kochi, see here for details.
 Prices are around 1400 rupees per head.